You can trigger an AWS Lambda function directly from a Scheduled Search or Metrics Monitor by configuring a Webhook Connection in Sumo Logic.

 Build an API in the API Gateway to Expose a Lambda Function

-First, generate an Invoke URL for your Lambda function by creating an API in Amazon API Gateway.
+First, generate an Invoke URL, with a POST method for your Lambda function by creating an API in Amazon API Gateway.
 For information about exposing an HTTP endpoint, see Amazon's API Gateway documentation:

 When you have created the Invoke URL, copy and paste it into a notepad.
 You will need it in to configure the Webhook Connection in the next section.